haxpor/build-version-extractor/README.md

 APP_MAJOR_VERSION.APP_MINOR_VERSION.APP_REVISION_VERSION

+This project can be adapted to work with any kind of apps ie. games.

 Benefit in short
 ----------------
 Focus changing app's version at one place, the easy way for programmer at source file.